 For example, domestic American Airlines and Alaska Airlines flights start at 7,500 Avios each way.
 You can also fly to Hawaii from the U.S. West Coast for 25,000 miles roundtrip.
 Of course, you can book award flights to Europe on British Airways or another Avios partner.

-Your card purchases earn 3 Avios per $1 on purchases with British Airways, Aer Lingus, Iberia, and Level.
-You’ll also earn 2 Avios per $1 spent on hotel accommodations.
-Plus, every calendar year you make $30,000 in purchases on your British Airways Visa card, you’ll earn a Travel Together Ticket good for two years.
+Additionally, every calendar year you make $30,000 in purchases on your British Airways Visa card, and you’ll earn a Travel Together Ticket good for two years.

 Do I pay my mortgage with a credit card?